On nodal deformations of singular surfaces in $\mathbb P^3$: Introduction

 Case (a) is considered in Section \ref {sec:ord}.
-In Corollary \ref {cor:gtp} we give an answer to Problem \ref {prob:main} for $3\leq m\leq 5$.
-This is the best possible answer for $m=3$.
-For $4\leq m\leq 5$ this is the best possible answer provided one looks only at deformations in regular components of the Severi variety.
-In Corollary \ref {cor:gtp} we also provide a partial answer for any $m$.
-In particular we prove that if $S\subset \mathbb P^3$ is surface of degree $n$ with a unique \emph{general} ordinary singularity of multiplicity $m$, then the point corresponding to $S$ is in the closure of a regular component of $V^{\mathbb P^3, |\mathcal O_{\mathbb P^3}(n)|}_{{m-1}\choose 2}$.
+In Corollary \ref {cor:gtp}, (i)--(iii), we study Problem \ref {prob:main} for $3\leq m\leq 5$.
+This is the best possible result for $m=3$ and $n=m=4,5$.
+For $3\leq m\leq 5$ and if $S$ is a general reduced degree $n$ surface with an ordinary singularity of multiplicity $m$, Corollary \ref {cor:gtp} also gives the maximum number $\delta_S$ of integers $\delta$ such that $S$ may be deformed to a $\delta$ nodal surface in a regular component of the Severi variety $V^{\mathbb P^3, |\mathcal O_{\mathbb P^3}(n)|}_\delta$.
+Precisely, somehow unexpectedly $\delta_S=4$ for $m=3$, while $\delta_S=16$ for $m=4$, and $\delta_S=31$ for $m=5$, satisfying the expectation $\delta_S=\delta_0(m)$ given by \eqref{codimension}.
+In Corollary \ref {cor:gtp}, (iv), we also provide a partial answer to Problem \ref {prob:main} for any $m$.
+In particular, we prove that if $S\subset \mathbb P^3$ is surface of degree $n$ with a unique \emph{general} ordinary singularity of multiplicity $m$, then the point corresponding to $S$ is in the closure of a regular component of $V^{\mathbb P^3, |\mathcal O_{\mathbb P^3}(n)|}_{{m-1}\choose 2}$.
 An ordinary singularity of multiplicity $m$ is said to be \emph{general} if its tangent cone is the cone over a general plane curve $C$ of degree $m$.
 In any case, we show that the answer to Problem \ref {prob:main} in case (a) definitely depends on the fact that the singularity is ordinary or quasi--ordinary.
+Compare Proposition \ref{prop:7} with Corollary \ref {cor:gtp}, (i).

 In order to attack case (a) we first need to consider in Section \ref {sec:curvesec} a preliminary, equally interesting problem, i.e., Problem \ref {prob:main2}: given an irreducible component $V$ of a Severi variety $V^{\mathbb P^3, |\mathcal O_{\mathbb P^3}(n)|}_\delta$, and given $[S]\in V$ a general point and $C$ a general plane curve section of $S$, when is it the case that $C$ is a general plane curve of degree $n$?
-Again we are unable to solve this problem in general, but we prove some partial results, of independent interest (see, e.g., Proposition \ref {prop:good} and its consequences) that are useful to prove the aforementioned results in case (a).
+Again we are unable to solve this problem in general, but we prove some partial results, of independent interest (see, e.g., Proposition \ref {prop:good} and its consequences) that are useful to prove the aforementioned results in case (a), thanks to Theorem \ref{thm:ord}.